-Corrective Appliance, Orthotic Device Expenses, and Appliances: Any items that are not corrective appliances, orthotic devices or orthotic braces that straighten or change the shape of a body part, prosthetic appliances, or durable medical equipment (as each of those terms is defined in the Key Terms and Definitions section), including, but not limited to, personal comfort items like air purifiers, humidifiers, electric heating units, swimming pools, spas, saunas, escalators, lifts, motorized modes of transportation determined to be not medically necessary, pillows, orthopedic mattresses, water beds, and air conditioners are excluded.
+Corrective Appliance, Orthotic Device Expenses, and Appliances: Any items that are not:

+- corrective appliances, - orthotic devices or orthotic braces that straighten or change the shape of a body part, - prosthetic appliances, or - durable medical equipment (as each of those terms is defined in the Key Terms and Definitions section)

+This includes, but not limited to, personal comfort items like:

+- air purifiers,

+- humidifiers,

+- electric heating units,

+- swimming pools,

+- spas,

+- saunas,

+- escalators,

+- lifts,

+- motorized modes of transportation determined to be not medically necessary,

+- pillows,

+- orthopedic mattresses,

+- water beds, and

+- air conditioners are excluded.

 Expenses for cranial helmets are excluded except for cranial helmets used to facilitate a successful post-surgical outcome.
 Expenses for replacement of lost, missing, or stolen, duplicate or personalized corrective appliances, orthotic devices, prosthetic appliances, or durable medical equipment are not covered.
 Oxygen provided while traveling on an airline and portable oxygen concentrators that are supplied for purchase or rent specifically to meet airline requirements are excluded.

-Cosmetic Services and Surgery: The Plan excludes expenses for cosmetic services and surgery or any drugs used for cosmetic purposes, including but not limited to health and beauty aids.
-Complications resulting from Cosmetic Services or Surgery are not covered.
+Cosmetic Services and Surgery: The Plan excludes expenses for cosmetic services, cosmetic surgery, and any drugs used for cosmetic purposes, including but not limited to health and beauty aids.
+Complications resulting from cosmetic services or cosmetic surgery are not covered.
+This exclusion does not apply to breast reconstructive surgery or certain related treatments for members who have undergone mastectomy or other treatment for breast cancer, see Mastectomy and Reconstructive Services and Breast Reconstruction After Mastectomy section above for details.